Studies show that marketers who set goals with a digital marketing plan are more likely to report success over those who don’t by a whopping 429%.

 In their marketing plan, Uber also presents their budget and monthly plan of action.

-If you want to make things even more straightforward, try to limit your marketing plan to one page, like this one-page marketing plan example for Starbucks:
+If you want to make things even more straightforward, try to limit your entire marketing plan to one page, like this one-page marketing plan example for Starbucks:

 According to this one-page plan, designed by the Content Marketing Institute, you should include: